Los Anormales

-Los Anormales (The Abnormals) is a compilation album released in December 21, 2004, by reggaeton artist Hector "El Bambino", latter known as Héctor el Father.
+Los Anormales (The Abnormals) is a compilation album released on December 21, 2004, by reggaeton artist Hector "El Bambino", latter known as Héctor el Father.
 It was his first album released as solo artist and to be produced and marketed by his own label Gold Star Music.

 Los Anormales was produced by the hottest reggaeton producers at the time including Luny Tunes, Nely El Alma Secreta, Naldo, Monserrate & Dj Urba, Nesty La Mente Maestra and executive produced by Hector el Father.
 The album features the most important reggaeton artists at the time such as Daddy Yankee, Don Omar, Trebol Clan, Divino, Zion and launch to the mainstream the musical career of the duo Alexis & Fido.

 Los Anormales broke all record sales in Puerto Rico selling over 130,000 copies were sold in just two days.
 According to Hector el Father former manager the album sold more than half million of copies.
 To promote the album, the artist embark on Los Anormales tour visiting United States and Latin America.
 A DVD package was released on May 24, 2005.